 This Article is the first to consider in depth how the 2008 amendments to the ADA interact with the PDA.
 In addition to providing textual analysis, the Article provides historical context that helps confirm that the PDA means what it says.
 Commentary on the PDA generally characterizes the statute’s same treatment language as a response to some feminists’ concerns that requiring “special” accommodations for pregnancy would increase the risk of discrimination or backlash against women generally.
 This Article contributes to the historical literature on the PDA by identifying a distinct — complementary but largely overlooked — benefit of the PDA’s same treatment language: it came on the heels of an extraordinary expansion of employer and government support for health conditions other than pregnancy.
 Thus, although the PDA does not itself require specific pregnancy accommodations, its enactment required many employers to provide far more robust support for pregnancy than they had previously.
 This historical context has direct relevance for contemporary doctrine, since it is closely analogous to the recent expansion of the ADA.
 The unduly narrow conception of comparators currently used by some courts interpreting the PDA risks relegating pregnancy once again to the basement.

 Widiss, Deborah, "Gilbert Redux: The Interaction of the Pregnancy Discrimination Act and the Amended Americans with Disabilities Act" (2013).
-Faculty Publications.
-Paper 830.
+Articles by Maurer Faculty.
+830.